KateKapranova/onlineJudge/README.md

 ## Architecture

 The online judge system will be deployed on servers of the Institute of Informatik and will include an online web client with two modi: student and admin.
 The system architecture will adopt a model-view-controller approach.
 Frontend is realised with HTML, CSS, JS, Bootstrap.
-Backend is realised with JS.
+Backend is realised with Node.js

 ### Implemented classes